-Chevening India Cyber Security Fellowship 2020/2021 for Mid-career Professionals (Fully-funded)
+Chevening India Cyber Security Fellowship 2021/2022 for Mid-career professionals (Funded to the UK)

 This ten-week fellowship provides fellows with an understanding of policy and legislative approaches in cyber security and its implications for national security, commercial opportunity, crime prevention, and the right to privacy.

 The fellowship will focus on:

 - Cyber threats, including: the threat landscape, threat and risk assessment, the implications for national security, and the relevance of internet governance structures; and the protection of critical national infrastructure.